valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 * **Instant:** faster than Low Code screen painting, with instant APIs and Admin User Interfaces:

-  * **API:** an endpoint for each table, with filtering, sorting, pagination and related data access.
-Swagger is automatic.

   * **Admin UI:** multi-page / multi-table apps, with page navigations, automatic joins and declarative hide/show.
 It executes a yaml (model) file, so basic customizations do not require HTML or JavaScript background.
+Ready for Agile collaboration.

       * Custom UIs can be built using your tool of choice (React, Angular, etc), using the API<br><br>

-* **Fully Customizable:** use Python and standard IDEs such as VSCode or PyCharm.
+  * **API:** an endpoint for each table, with filtering, sorting, pagination and related data access.
+Swagger is automatic.
+Ready for custom app dev.

+* **Fully Customizable:** with **standard dev tools**.
+Use *your IDE*, Python, and Flask/SQLAlchemy to create new services.
 We'll see several examples in the `ApiLogicProject_Logic`, below.

 * **Open Source:** install with pip or docker.